Cerrado: Effectiveness of protected areas

 Concerns have been raised about the effectiveness of protected areas in the Cerrado given the small proportion of land they cover and their varying degrees of strictness.
 Overlapping conservation units is an area of particular interest given the redundancy of the same area being protected and the possibility of management conflicts.
 In 2020, almost 40% of all conservation units in the Cerrado had some overlap with other units.
 A total of 64 conservation units were completely within other units.
 Most of these were areas of ecological interest within environmental protection areas, which are both sustainable protection units.

 When they are created, each conservation unit in Brazil should be assigned a management plan which outlines the conservation practices that will take place within the unit as well as a management council to guide its conservation.
 The management plan establishes a number of guidelines and rules necessary for the management of the conservation unit.
 This includes the zoning of the area, in which the conservation unit is divided into different sections categorized by their required degrees of protection.
 The management council is responsible for monitoring the implementation of the management plan and acts as a link between local populations and stakeholders with economic or environmental priorities.
 As of 2024, almost 40% of all conservation units registered in the Cerrado do not have a management plan and about 60% do not have a management council.

 Some studies have evaluated the effectiveness of protected areas in the Cerrado depending on their strictness.
 Sustainable protection units, which are less strict as biodiversity conservation is not their primary goal, have been found to be ineffective against deforestation.
 In 2015, 85% of all protected areas in the Cerrado, excluding private natural heritage reserves, were environmental protected areas, which are sustainable protection units.
 Integral protection units in the Cerrado are the most efficient in biodiversity protection in terms of reducing deforestation and maintaining species richness.

 Conservation units should be representative of the biome they protect.
 In 2015, only two thirds of protected areas corresponded to remaining native vegetation in the Cerrado, with the other one third representing deforested areas within different conservation units.
 Despite this, protected areas have been found to be effective in representing both ecosystem services and biodiversity of the Cerrado.

+By the end of 2025, despite the existence of 706 protected areas in the Cerrado, only about 8% of the biome is effectively protected, and most of these areas cover only a few hectares.
+Meanwhile, São Paulo, the country’s most economically important state, has very few protected areas, resulting in a current protection scenario that is clearly insufficient.